akhil-varsh/UrbanHero/README.md

 This project is licensed under the MIT License.
 See the [LICENSE](./LICENSE) file for details.

 <p align="center">
-  Made with ❤️ by Akhil & Rohith
+  Made with ❤️ by Akhil
 </p>